knowgod/miniCMS/README.md

 miniCMS
 =======

-This is testint task which was given to me by &lt;site &lt;direct company.
+This is testing task which was given to me by "*site direct*" company.
-As I have decided at the beginning to accomplish this using goot practices, I don't want this to be throw to recycle bin.
+As I have decided at the beginning to accomplish this using good practices, I don't want this to be thrown to recycle bin.

 Probably this code may be useful for someone (or even for me) later.